Rest, rehydrate, and gradually reintroduce gentle foods to recover fully after norovirus infection.

 The Importance of Monitoring Symptoms During Recovery

-Even though most people bounce back within a few days post-norovirus infection, vigilance matters.
-If diarrhea persists beyond a week or worsens despite rest and hydration efforts, seek medical advice promptly.
+Even though most people bounce back within a few days after norovirus infection, vigilance matters.
+If diarrhea persists beyond a week, vomiting continues, or symptoms worsen despite rest and hydration, seek medical advice promptly.

 Watch for alarming signs such as:

-• No improvement despite home care over several days;
+- No improvement despite several days of home care

 Mental Wellbeing Post-Norovirus Infection